jhnbyrn/951-KLR-PAGES/dme_fuel_enrichments_overview.md

 The actual result of the enrichment calculation is stored in 3Ch and is applied afterwards regardless of rpm, but 3Ch itself is reduced periodically via the counter routine at 02EF.

 There are actually two distinct kinds of post-startup enrichment.
 The most typical is adjustment for a cold engine.
-This means less then 65C (determined by the threshold value A2h stored at 117F).
+This means a coolant temperature of less then 65C (determined by the threshold value A2h stored at 117F).
 Below that temperature, Map 40 is used to add fuel based on the coolant (NTC II) temperature:

 ![](images/dme_fuel_calculation/engine_temp_map_40_1.png)

 It might seem strange that this map goes *up* between 15C and 35C, but bear in mind that this is just one of several maps that are applied, and the effects of the temperature inside the cylinders and intake have highly non-linear effects on the chemistry of fuel atomization and evaporation.
-The overall combination of cranking enrichment and post-start enrichment still decreases consistently with temperature - it's just distribiuted differently between the two, probably as a result of empirical testing.
+As we'll see below, the overall combination of cranking enrichment and post-start enrichment still decreases consistently with temperature - it's just distribiuted differently between the two, probably as a result of empirical testing.

-At or above 65C, Map 41 is used instead, and this is an air temperature based map:
+At or above a coolant temperature of 65C, Map 41 is used instead, and this is an air temperature based map:

 ![](images/dme_fuel_calculation/iat_map_41_1.png)

-Note that this map does nothing below 55C, which is a pretty high temperature for air.
+Note that this map does nothing below around 42C, which is a pretty high temperature for air.
 So we can probably conclude that this map is meant for heat-soak enrichment.
 I'm not sure what it is about really hot air that makes an engine run lean, but it is a known phenomenon that you can read more about [here](https://www.hpacademy.com/forum/efi-tuning/show/lean-hot-start/).

 ## Cranking enrichment

-This is handled immediatley after the post-startup section.
-It's a bit more complicated than the others.
+This is handled immediatley after the post-startup code.
+It's a bit more complicated than the others but we'll stay out of the weeds of comlicated code for now.
 The base cranking enrichment calculation starts with Map 83:

 | Engine Temperature (0x13) | Value |
 |---|---|